IIEVCPMB/exam-practicum-imad5112-gr02-Thandeka70/README.md

 this is a part of my mainactivity where i did that bacground of the code
 <img width="847" height="758" alt="image" src="https://github.com/user-attachments/assets/6b691a0c-3f48-4d43-94cd-a43046e45d7c" />
+reference list
+pintrest.2026.emawayeshemawayesh556.
+Avabile at :  https://pin.it/1JJRkQaFa [ Accessed on 10 june 2026]